 Finally, there is nothing in the record to suggest that any knowledge regarding this matter on the part of the judge was acquired through any avenue other than the judicial proceedings in the matter, over which the judge had presided for approximately three years.
-Hence, no personal bias or prejudice is found.
 We are not persuaded that Mother overcame the strong presumption of impartiality on the part of the juvenile court.
-Accordingly, we hold that Mother has failed to demonstrate that the juvenile judge abused her discretion when she declined to recuse herself from the TPR hearing.
+Accordingly, we hold that Mother has failed to demonstrate that the juvenile court judge abused her discretion when she declined to recuse herself from the TPR hearing.